Detailed Explanation of Component Decorator Identifiers

 (Animation 1-1)

-The classes marked with @regClass() will be compiled within the IDE environment.
-However, during final publishing, if this class is not referenced by other classes, not added to the node, or the prefab/scene it is in is not published, this class will be trimmed.
+are compiled within the IDE environment.
+However, during final publishing, if the class is not referenced by other classes, not added to a node, or if its prefab/scene is not published, this class will be trimmed.

 const { regClass, property } = Laya;